deeprest/sagaGitlabMirror/DEV.md

 #### Janky
 - landing snaps. possible anim frame adjustment will fix
 - adjust jump anim frame. it pops at the jump arc apex
-- high offset off angled floor
-- FIX long slide clipping. collision should reduce velocity, not only position.
-+ mushy on lift. consider the velocity of the object being collided-with.
-[CarryObject]
-- jumping and sliding up and over a ledge only **sometimes** snaps to ground
-+ FIX: spline culling.
-Use line renderer instead. mech scaling when flip... looks bad. no flipping.
+- VERIFY jumping and sliding up and over a ledge only **sometimes** snaps to ground mech scaling when flip... looks bad. no flipping.
 "danger ball and chain" needs destruction anims; explosions, and particles?

-#### Composite Sprite Problems
-+ composite sprite render layers.
-Create a layer for each composite, or how to keep entire composites from interlacing with one another?
-SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().
-- pixel-perfect animations must be done in Unity for each piece.
-Snap to pixel density, use constant anim curves.
-- 2d skeleton rigs, avatars, and IK can not be used with composites.
-Skeletons use rotations, and these anims are not rotation-based.

 #### Easy / Cosmetic